Nothing Seems to Fit

 I crane my ear for casual gossip

-I wonder what lies the raindrops tell of me
+I wonder what lies the raindrops spin about me